oat-sa/taohub-articles/forge/use-complex-search-api.md

     $search = $this->getServiceManager()->get(\oat\oatbox\search\ComplexSearchService::SERVICE_ID);

     /**
-    * a test taker with label begin by 'a' or label begin by 'b' **/
+    * a test-taker with label begin by 'a' or label begin by 'b' **/

     $queryBuilder = $search->query();